Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Introduction

 \section{Introduction}

 The prevalence of smartphones equipped with internet connectivity and GPS systems has enabled the rapid growth of platforms that allow passengers to make a short-term request for the service of independent drivers.
-When the driver's motivation is to obtain a recurring income from these trips, such as in the platforms Uber and Lyft, this is called \emph{ridesourcing}~\cite{rayle2014app}.
+When the driver's motivation is to obtain a recurring income from these trips, such as in the platforms Uber and Lyft, this is called \emph{ridesourcing}~\cite{rayle2014app}, which has its own challenges when considering how to price users~\cite{SunRZG19}.
 This scenario can be distinguished from \emph{ridesharing}, where the driver seeks to share their trip costs by serving passengers that have a route similar to their own.
 Waze Carpool~\cite{Waze} is an example of a commercial platform that facilitates ridesharing.
 Some ridesourcing platforms also seek sharing as a way to reduce costs, for example, UberPool~\cite{Uber} and Lyft Line offer a smaller price by allowing the trip to be shared among multiple passengers.
 The InDriver~\cite{InDriver} platform resembles an auction since it allows passengers to advertise rides and prices, to which drivers can then give a counteroffer.
-This study proposes solutions that apply to both ridesharing and ridesourcing and uses the term ridesharing to generalize both scenarios, except where the difference is explicitly noted.
-These services are part of a new type of economic interaction, called \emph{collaborative consumption} or \emph{sharing economy}~\cite{hamari2016sharing}.

-Beyond the benefits for the participants of the trip, ridesharing is advantageous for the society as a whole, as it may reduce the congestion and pollutant emission caused by the use of personal cars in metropolitan areas by increasing the occupancy rate of vehicles and reducing the need for parking~\cite{hahn2017ridesharing}.
-As an example, the metropolitan area of São Paulo, one of the largest in the world, is in a long-lasting mobility crisis that was estimated to cost up to 1\% of Brazilian GDP in 2012~\cite{cintra2014custos}, with congestion resulting in up to three times more emission of pollutants than the expected emission without congestion~\cite{cintra2014custos}.
+Beyond the benefits for the participants of the trip, ridesharing is advantageous for the society as a whole, as it may reduce the congestion and pollutant emission caused by the use of personal cars in metropolitan areas by increasing the occupancy rate of vehicles and reducing the need for parking~\cite{hahn2017ridesharing,Guo23}.
+As an example, the metropolitan area of São Paulo, one of the largest in the world, is in a long-lasting mobility crisis that was estimated to cost up to 1\% of Brazilian GDP in 2012~\cite{cintra2014custos}, with congestion resulting in up to three times more emissions of pollutants than the expected emission without congestion~\cite{cintra2014custos}.
+These systems can also be combined with public transportation systems in order to provide reliable and affordable transit, while reducing CO2 emissions, especially for residents in suburban areas~\cite{Mitja18,Yu21,Asghari22}.